xavierfeltin/react_ag_image/README.md

 As usual, I tried to make the project severless so I could take advantage of Github Pages to make the result easily available.

-The website is available at [https://xavierfeltin.github.io/react_ag_image/](https://xavierfeltin.github.io/react_ag_image/) (Chrome "only" due to OffscreenCanvas object to speed up the computaions in the web worker)
+The website is available at [https://xavierfeltin.github.io/react_ag_image/](https://xavierfeltin.github.io/react_ag_image/) (Chrome "only" due to OffscreenCanvas object to speed up the computations in the web worker)

 ## Global approach